Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 target_link_libraries(RttImuStateSubscriber ${roscpp_LIBRARIES} Choreonoid::CnoidBodyPlugin)

-You need to specify “Choreonoid::CnoidBodyPlugin” as a library to link for the same reason as in step 3.
+You need to specify “Choreonoid::CnoidBodyPlugin” as a library to link for the same reason as in Step 3.

 <launch>